 - 500 ml/ 1 pint/ 2 cups water

 - 250 g/ 8.8 oz/ 1 cup Greek yogurt

 - 1 small bunch mint

-Mix together the grated garlic cloves, cinnamon, cumin, cardamon, paprika powder, salt, pepper, lemon juice and olive oil in a small bowl.
-Rub the lamb with this mixture all over and marinate for at least a couple of hours (up to 24 hours).
+- Combine grated garlic cloves, cinnamon, cumin, cardamom, paprika powder, salt, pepper, lemon juice, and olive oil in a small bowl.
+Rub the lamb with it and marinate for at least a couple of hours (up to 24 hours).
 Remove from the fridge one hour before roasting.

-Remove the foil, baste well again and roast for another 30 minutes to get a nice crust.
-Remove the meat from the pan and reserve the juices for serving.
+- Remove the foil, baste well again and roast for another 30 minutes to get a nice crust.
+Remove the meat from the pan and reserve the juices for drizzling over the shredded meat.

-Give the yogurt to a small bowl, add the honey, grated garlic, 2/3 of the pomegranate seeds and 2/3 of the finely chopped mint.
+- Mix yogurt, honey, grated garlic, ⅔ of the pomegranate seeds, and ⅔ of the finely chopped mint.
 Adjust the taste with salt and pepper.

 - Shred the lamb with two forks and serve drizzled with the roasting juices and sprinkled with the remaining pomegranate seeds and mint.

 Lamb gets lots of love in our house!!
 I don't cook it often either.
 It's not difficult to get it here, but for some reason, i don't cook it enough though!
 Yours look beyond amazing!